passalis/dain/README.md

 | Sample Avg.    |   0.434   |     0.205     |
 | DAIN (full)    |   0.682   |     0.514     |

-Please download the preprocessed data from [here](https://www.dropbox.com/s/vvvqwfejyertr4q/lob.tar.xz?dl=0).
+ - 1. Please download the preprocessed data from [here](https://www.dropbox.com/s/vvvqwfejyertr4q/lob.tar.xz?dl=0).
 The dataset was based on the [FI-2010 dataset](https://etsin.avointiede.fi/dataset/urn-nbn-fi-csc-kata20170601153214969115).
+ - 2. extract the file (`tar xvf log.tar.gz`) and place it in the cloned repo dir.
+ - 3. setup env, you can use predefined `conda env create -f environment.yml`
+ - 4. run the examples and reproduce the results: `python run_exp.py`

+### Citation

 If you use this code in your work please cite the following paper: